lbuk/portfolio-website/_portfolio/MappingHorizontalStratificationBuildings2D.markdown

 </div>

 <div class="col three caption">
-	Mapping the horizontal stratification of buildings in 2D.
-The building footprint is stratified horizontally and the airspace development is represented as the highest floor.
+	The building footprint is stratified horizontally, showing the number of floors, and airspace development is represented as the highest floor.
 </div>

 <div class="col">